1B prospect Travis gets called up by Red Sox

 The Boston Red Sox have promoted top prospect Sam Travis from Triple-A Pawtucket.

-Travis, 23, is batting .286 with four home runs and 14 RBIs in 33 games this season at Pawtucket and has exclusively played first base throughout his minor-league career.
+Travis, 23, is batting .286 with four home runs and 14 RBIs in 33 games this season at Pawtucket and has played first base exclusively throughout his minor league career.

 A second-round draft pick in 2014, Travis recently was rated as Boston's fourth-best prospect and the No. 98 overall prospect in baseball by ESPN's Keith Law.